ehdusjenny/NamiWebsite/md/tech/sorting_algorithms.md

 ## Merge Sort

 ## Insertion Sort
+The list is divided into two partitions, one sorted, other not sorted.
+The unsorted partition is looped through to find the smallest number and added to the sorted portion.
+Repeat until all is sorted.
+O(n^2).

 ## Timsort
 Timsort is a hybrid stable sorting algorithm derived from merge sort and insertion sort.